What Is a Factoring Company and How It Fits Into a Middle-Market Capital Strategy

 What Services Does a Factoring Company Offer?

 This is the primary service provided by factoring companies.
 They purchase your unpaid invoices at a discount, giving you immediate cash to cover operational costs.
-By converting receivables into liquidity, businesses can avoid cash flow disruptions caused by long payment cycles, allowing them to continue operations without relying on traditional financing methods.
+By converting receivables into liquidity, businesses can stabilize cash conversion cycles associated with long payment terms.

 Before factoring an invoice, the factoring company assesses the creditworthiness of your clients.
 This process helps minimize the risk of non-payment and protects your business from taking on bad debt.
 It is especially useful for businesses with large contracts, as the factoring company will evaluate the financial stability of your customers.